Solving Data-Driven Newsvendor Pricing Problems with Decision-Dependent Effect: Convergence Analysis of the AGD Algorithm

-\begin{remark} The AGD algorithm and the convergence results are not limited to the newsvendor pricing problem.
-It can suit for other models with decision-dependent property since we do not impose any assumption on the form of objective function or distribution.
+It is important to note that the AGD algorithm and the convergence results are not limited to the newsvendor pricing problem.
+It can suit for other unconstrained models with decision-dependent property since we do not impose any assumption on the form of objective function or distribution.
 It also does not rely on the approximation approach.
 This versatility further motivates its use. \end{remark}